 I (Rebecca) am English and I'm trying very hard to learn a different language: currently studying Dutch and I can understand some German.

-When I'm not studying, 9 times out of 10 I'll be working away in our front garden, back garden or allotment garden.
+When I'm not studying, 9 times out of 10 I'll be working away in our front garden or back garden.

 We don't have a television, but do have good internet connection.
 We like to play board games, watch documentaries and spend plenty of time outside (walking or relaxing in the sun).
 We try our best to live life creating as little waste as possible, but we are far from perfect and still learning.

-We have a cute puppy called Luna.
-Just as the moon, she has an enormous impact on our life :) It's a one year old Bearded Collie.
+We have a cute dog called Lunita.
+Just as the moon, she has an enormous impact on our life :) She's a two year old Bearded Collie.
 She is always happy, energetic and very social!

 Living in Den Helder means the Island of Texel is only a 20 minute boat ride away.
 Den Helder is a small town but has everything you could possibly need (train stations, markets, supermarkets, cinema, sports centres, libraries, hospital, chemists, shops, pubs and coffee shops).
 We have bikes for you to use during your stay with us, we don't own a car- we really don't need one here.